 Getting into any new field is difficult, and cyber security is no different.
 Ironically you’d think it would be easier as there are an estimated 1 million open security roles across the globe.
 The uniqueness of these positions however takes time and dedication to master.
 For those who are in college or planning to soon, universities have begun to expand their programs to meet the increasing growing demand for these skill sets.
-For others more entrenched in their current IT careers, it can be hard to find the opportunity to experience.
+For others more entrenched in their current IT careers, it can be hard to find the opportunity to gain the necessary experience.

 - Join local user or Meetup groups.
 If you’re truly interested in entering the cyber security field and are already in IT, there’s no getting around the fact that you’ll need to put in some time outside of work.
 People volunteering to run these groups are dedicated to their profession and can help answer many questions you have.